MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-known-issues.md

 ## 5. Cloudera: "install_mrs_parcel.py" does not exist

 If you are performing a [parcel installation of R Server in Cloudera](install/r-server-install-cloudera.md), you might notice a message directing you to use a python installation script for automated deployment.
 The exact message is "If you wish to automate the Parcel installation please run:", followed by "install_mrs_parcel.py".
 Currently, that script is not available.
-Please ignore the message.
+Ignore the message.

 <a name="cdh-rstudio-loc-cc"></a>